Wheeler Hall, Harding Center for Teachers

 Other Accreditations and Academic Affiliations

-Individual programs also are accredited by the National Association of Schools of Music (NASM), National Council for Accreditation of Teacher Education (NCATE), and the Commission of Accreditation of Athletic Training Education (CAATE).
+Individual programs also are accredited by the National Association of Schools of Music (NASM), National Council for Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP), and the Commission of Accreditation of Athletic Training Education (CAATE).
 The College's licensure programs are approved by the State of Ohio Department of Education.